-Has Artsmark influenced any change for the better at a whole school level such as for example change in policy, establishing new partnerships, reviewing pedagogy?
+Has your Artsmark journey influenced any change for the better at a wholesetting level such as, for example, change in policy, establishing new partnerships, reviewing pedagogy?

-" How has the Artsmark process had an impact on whole school improvement and influenced your School Development Plan?

-" How has the Artsmark process added value to what you were doing already?

-" What value did the Artsmark framework add to your whole school improvement process?
-How do the tools of the Artsmark process (Self-Assessment Framework, Quality Principles, Artsmark Development Day and access to support from AND) impact on the arts and cultural provision, pedagogy and delivery in your setting?
+- " How has the Artsmark process had an impact on whole school improvement and influenced your School Development Plan? - " How has the Artsmark process added value to what you were doing already? - " How did the Self-Assessment Framework, Quality Principles, Artsmark Development Day and access to support (from A New Direction or other settings/partners) impact on provision and pedagogy in your setting? - " How have you shared your Artsmark journey?